pnp/pnpcore/docs/using-the-sdk/upgrade-to-beta3.md

 ```

 > [!Note]
-> As of beta3 you need to use `QueryProperties` instead of `LoadProperties` when you want to specify the properties of a model.
+> As of beta3 you need to use `QueryProperties` instead of `LoadProperties` when you want to specify the properties to load into the model.